Uvacoder/port-sheeepdev/data/blog/switching-from-gnome-to-kde.md

 title_prefix: kde gud
 title: Switching from GNOME to KDE
 date: '2022-04-11'
+description: KDE is good when it comes to customization
 ---

 Recently, I switched from GNOME to KDE.
 Why, you ask?